 Some examples of this are;

 The Black Watch has had an ancient tradition of loyalty to the Church.
 It's first Chaplain, Dr Adam Ferguson, accompanied it in every battle and led it in worship, daily, both in peace and war.
-However it was not until 1952 that this was formalized.
+However it was not until 1952 that this was formalised.

 The Black Watch Chaplain at the Battle of Fontenoy, 1745